alistairduffey/ARISE_processing/README.md

 Note that for tasmax and tasmin, the resampling process takes the max and min, respectively, rather than the mean.
 So the final data represents to the 20-year mean (or STD) of the annual/seasonal maximum for each year.

 The pre-industrial baseline (piControl) follows a similar set of steps, except it uses only 1 ensemble member, from which we take a 100 year extract over which we calculate the mean and std, for consistency with the other scenarios.

+In the ARISE/, SSP245/, and SSP245_baseline/ directories, there are also files named e.g. "pr_max_ARISE_all_mean.nc".
+These contain the max precipitation data, calculated as means or standard deviations over 5 ensemble members and 20 years, of the maximum 1-day precipitation recorded over each season/year in each grid cell.

 References: